First jumpoff: Sitio Karahume, Brgy. Macabud, Rodriguez

 1800 Back in Quezon City

-Getting there.
+Private.
 Considering the proximity of Mt.
 Balagbag to Manila, private transportation can be considered as a reasonable and very convenient option in hiking Balagbag.
 Simply head to Rodriguez, Rizal and then to Brgy.
 Macabud.
 An uphill road will take you to the Licao-Licao area, and from there, if your vehicle is sufficiently hardy, one can go all the way to Sitio Balagbag.
 Approximately 1-1.5 hours travel time.

 PICTURES OF MT.
 BALAGBAG